jmcorey/jmcorey.github.io/_posts/2018-07-24-email-compression.md

 * compress is a complete joke these days
 * zpaq is quite good, but egregiously expensive in both directions
-* brotli is also good but expensive... but zstd -19 is better and faster
+* brotli is also good but expensive... xz -9 is usually better and faster, and sometimes cranking up zstd is competitive
-* cranking up lz4 isn't worthwhile--zstd -19 is better and faster
+* cranking up lz4 isn't worthwhile--zstd is almost always better and faster
-* plain zstd is almost half the size of plain lz4, with similar speed
+* plain zstd is much smaller than plain lz4, with similar speed
-* gzip and bzip2 compress better than lz4, but... zstd is better and faster
+* gzip and bzip2 compress better than lz4, but usually zstd is better and faster
 * xz (LZMA) tends to compress better than zstd, but is slower.

 ### My personal conclusions

 * if **compress CPU** is a driving concern: probably just use **zstd** (or nothing)
-* if **decompress CPU** is more important: probably use **zstd -19**
+* if **decompress CPU** is more important: probably use **zstd --ultra -22**
 * if **compression ratio** outweighs CPU: probably use **xz -9** (or something exotic)

 ### Notes on Zstandard